solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 usually account and owner are the same (if it was not changed), then `invoke_signed` can be used to issue a rebate.
 In case of multiple rebate instructions, only the maximum rebate will one will be issued.
-Payer has to pay full application fees even if they are eligible for a rebate.
+Payer has to pay full application fees initially even if they are eligible for a rebate.
+There will be no rebates if the transaction fails even if the authority had rebated the fees back.
 If there is no application fee associated with the account we ignore the rebate instruction.

 ### Changes in the core solana code